Bilal2453/luvi-wiki/Build-Bots.md

 ## Supported platforms:

-Currently @creationix builds every luvit release on the following platforms:
+Currently @creationix builds every luvit release on the following platforms.
+The desktop class machines will finish the publish in under 10 minutes, but armv6 on the older PI will take up to an hour.

  - Windows 8.1 amd64
  - Ubuntu 14.04 x86_64